Anas-Allaham/LUDO/README.md

 ### Main Classes

 - `Main`: Entry point of the program.
-Manages player turns, dice rolls, and overall game flow.
+Manages player turns, dice rolls, and overall level flow.
-- `Game`: Core game logic, including board management, player actions, and game state updates.
+- `Game`: Core level logic, including board management, player actions, and level state updates.
-- `Board`: Represents the game board and its nodes (cells).
+- `Board`: Represents the level board and its nodes (cells).
 - `Player`: Represents a player, including their stones and current state.
 - `Stone`: Represents individual stones, including position, state, and ownership.
 - `Statics`: Utility class for colors, dice rolls, and board-related constants.
 - `LudoBoardConsole`: Handles rendering the board in the console.
-- `LUDOGameGui`: Implements the GUI for the game, including dice rolls and player interactions.
+- `LUDOGameGui`: Implements the GUI for the level, including dice rolls and player interactions.

 ### GUI Features